 The Federal Educational Rights and Privacy Act (FERPA) allows school districts to release "directory information" and/or your child's photo to the media and others unless you request that information not be released.
-By Board Procedure 3600P, such information will not be released for commercial purposes.

 Technology services

 The San Juan Island School District is equipped with state of the art technology network, servers, and steady and secure Wi-Fi internet access.
 The technology infrastructure is supported by systems administrators contracted through the Northwest Education Service District (NWESD).
 Their Systems Administrators support our network and servers via virtual tools on a 24/7, year-round support model.
 Onsite technical support is provided through the work week.
 Our onsite tech support team consists of an IT Services Lead and a Technical Support Technician, led by a part-time IT Director contracted through NWESD.
 These technical support systems and personnel together form a robust technology infrastructure upon which multiple student applications operate to deliver access to student learning material, access to online participation and communication tracking and grading systems, staff online handbook, the full suite of District Board Policies online, and the Staff Directory with contact phone and email for all school district personnel.